sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

 the respective code.

 ### 4) Acceptance index page ...
-Capybara 3.33.0 doesn't consider "\n" as return key press anymore in input fields.
+Capybara 3.33.0 doesn't consider "\n" as a return key press anymore in input fields.
 As a work around let's click the button.

 ### x2)/x3) WARN Selenium [DEPRECATION]
 The deprecation warning is probably from the RSpec version.
-Let's update RSpec first before we proceede.
+Let's update RSpec first before we proceed.
 The upgrade process can be found [Rspec upgrade guide](https://relishapp.com/rspec/docs/upgrade)

     > gem install transpec